CaptivateIQ makes waves with Leader Position in Forrester Wave: SPM Solutions for Incentive Compensation. Download now.

 Therefore, when it comes to sales compensation, there is no simple answer — the details make all the difference.
 That’s why exploring different options and being mindful of how they impact your business pays off significantly!

 Most B2B companies at scale end up roughly with a 10%/10% model.
 Sales reps make about 10% of their quota in base and 10% in commission.
-With their quota 4x-5x their “OTE” (base + commission).
+They set the quota to be 4 to 5 times the annual OTE (on-target earnings of base, plus commission.)

 But don't let the law of averages alone drive your pay strategy.
 It's going to depend on: